Bram1903/TotemGuard/README.md

 - `TotemGuard.Reload` - Allows the player to reload the configuration file.
 - `TotemGuard.Bypass` - Allows the player to bypass the plugin's checks (if enabled in the configuration).
 - `TotemGuard.Update` - Allows the player to get notified about updates.
+- `TotemGuard.Debug` - Allows the player to see debug messages.

 ## Installation